orbingol/NURBS-Python/README.md

 ## Issues and Reporting

-If you have any questions related to the NURBS-Python package, please don't hesitate to contact the author.
+If you have any questions related to the NURBS-Python package, please don't hesitate to contact the author by email or creating a new issue.

 ## Author